-Free grant programs as well as interest free (or low cost loans) that help minority as well as women owned businesses in Texas.
-There are resources for start up companies as well as small to medium sized businesses.
-Find more details below on how to apply for funds near you.
-Each lender, agency, non-profit or government program is allocating some of the grants, loans, or assistance programs to both minorities as well as women run or owned companies.
+Free grant programs as well as interest free (or low cost loans) help minority, veteran, and women owned businesses in Texas.
+There are resources for start up companies, entrepreneurs as well as small to medium sized businesses.
+Each lender, agency, non-profit or government program is allocating some of the grants, loans, or assistance programs to both minorities as well as women owned companies.
+Find free MWBE grants or loans in Texas.

 There will be funds to help minority and women owned businesses either create or retain jobs or pay for approved business expenses.
 In addition to the loans as well as free grants, many of the agencies give other support.
 This may include free mentoring, advice on creating online businesses, sales help, free legal aid, and information on other local (or national) business development programs.